Cargo cult: Discourse on cargo cults

-Lamont Lindstrom takes this analysis one step further through his examination of "cargoism", the discourse of the West about cargo cults.
-His analysis is concerned with Western fascination with the phenomenon in both academic and popular writing.
-In his opinion, the name "cargo cult" is deeply problematic because of its pejorative connotation of backwardness, since it imputes a goal (cargo) obtained through the wrong means (cult); the actual goal is not so much obtaining material goods as creating and renewing social relationships under threat.
-Martha Kaplan thus argues in favor of erasing the term altogether.
+Otto also summarizes Lamont Lindstrom's analysis and examination of "cargoism", the discourse of Western scholarship about cargo cults.
+Lindstrom's analysis is concerned with Western fascination with the phenomenon in both academic and popular writing.
+In his opinion, the term cargo cult is deeply problematic because of its pejorative connotation of backwardness, since it imputes a goal (cargo) obtained through the wrong means (cult); the actual goal is not so much obtaining material goods as creating and renewing social relationships under threat.
+Martha Kaplan thus argues in favor of erasing the term altogether, though Otto argues the term remains useful.
+The term cargo cult is increasingly avoided in the field of anthropology for failing to represent the complexity of Melanesian beliefs.